 According to the survey 79% of buyers say that they wouldn’t bother engaging with a sales person if they didn’t do the necessary homework beforehand.
 And 62% wouldn’t engage if the approach wasn’t personalised.

-Decision makers are looking for you to solve their issues, complement the skills they already have, and build a relationship based on mutual goals and benefits.
+Business decision makers are looking for you to solve their issues, complement the skills they already have, and build a relationship based on mutual goals and benefits.
 There is a wealth of information available about their business – their unique challenges, their competitors, the state of the market they operate it in, and the changing nature of their business.
-There really is no excuse for poor preparation.
+Sales professionals – there really is no excuse for poor preparation!

 Customer experience and hyper-personalisation rule.
 The research shows that decision makers are more likely to consider a brand if the salesperson has a clear understanding of their role in the decision-making process.
 Learn everything there is to know about the decision maker you want to connect with, then take the time to analyse needs, preferences and behaviours and use it to deliver a unique approach in the right way and at the right time, based on an intimate understanding and you are far more likely to claim their attention.